-I don’t know if it’s just me, but I have a serious obsession with perfumes and I’m constantly experimenting with new ones to find the magical concoction that takes me to my happiest place.
-Today’s post unveils a new olfactory indulgence, Lootah Perfume — from a leading perfumery house based in Dubai.
+I don’t know if it’s just me, but I have a serious obsession with perfumes.
+I find myself constantly experimenting with new ones to find that magical concoction that would take me to my happiest place!
+Today, we’ll be unboxing a new olfactory indulgence — Lootah Perfumes scent box, from a leading perfumery house based in Dubai.

-Encased in it’s iconic white wood and leather box, the deluxe ‘scent box’ opens to an assortment of fragrant oud and luxury perfumed blended oils.
-The customized gift set features*:
+Encased in its iconic white wood and leather box, Lootah Perfumes scent box opens to an assortment of fragrant oud and luxury perfumed blended oils.
+The customized gift set features:

 - Petal Oud (parfum)